First Year Housing FAQ

 How do I complete my housing application?

-You apply for housing at the Housing website by clicking “Apply for First-Year Housing”.
+You apply for housing at the Housing website by clicking “Apply for Housing” on our home page.

 You will need your VUnetID and password in order to access the housing application.

-All applications should be completed online between April 1 and June 1.
+All applications should be completed between April 1 and June 1.

 When will I receive my room assignment?

-Room assignments will be mailed to your permanent address in mid-July.
+Room assignments will be mailed to your permanent address on or about August 1.

 Can I see my room prior to move in?